-Quick Lemon Orzo Soup
+Quick Lemon Chicken Orzo Soup

-Lemon Orzo Soup is light, healthy and wholesome.
+Lemon Orzo Soup is light, healthy, and wholesome.
 It uses common pantry ingredients, is a little like risotto that meets soup, and is packed with incredible Mediterranean flavors.
-Plus, this oh-so-simple to make soup is ready in minutes.
+Plus, this oh-so-simple-to-make soup is ready in minutes.

 Do you love soup?
 I imagine you do!
 It's a food group for me.
 And something I make all year.